apache/trafficcontrol/docs/source/api/v5/servers.rst

 :type:       The name of the :term:`Type` of this server
 :typeId:     The integral, unique identifier of the 'type' of this server
-:updPending: A boolean value which, if ``true``, indicates that the server has updates of some kind pending, typically to be acted upon by Traffic Control Cache Config (:term:`t3c`, formerly ORT)
 :xmppId:     A system-generated UUID used to generate a server hashId for use in Traffic Router's consistent hashing algorithm.
 This value is set when a server is created and cannot be changed afterwards.
 :xmppPasswd: The password used in XMPP communications with the server - displays as simply ``******`` if the currently logged-in user does not have the SECURE-SERVER:READ permission.